Jay341997/SmartShoppingSystem/README.md

 Problem Solved:
 ?
 Customer do not need to wait in long queues of cash counter.
 ?
 Customer can pay money by online payment methods like paytm, netbanking, debit card, credit card etc without waiting on counters.
-Customer can also pay by cash on counter by showing bill that was created in customerís mobile app.
+Customer can also pay by cash on counter by showing bill that was created in customer‚Äôs mobile app.
 ?
 Customer is able to check availability of the products that he wants without going to shopping center with the smart mobile application.
 ?
 This system saves lots of time of customers.